jvehent/haproxy-aws/README.rst

 	# match content-length larger than 5kB
 	acl request-too-big hdr_val(content-length) gt 5000
-	block if METH_POST request-too-big
+	http-request deny if METH_POST request-too-big

 Marking instead of blocking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Blocking requests may be the preferred behavior in production, but only after a
 grace period that allows you to build a traffic profile, and fine tune your
 configuration.
-Instead of using `block` statements in the ACLs, we can insert a
+Instead of using `http-request deny` statements in the ACLs, we
-header with a description of the blocking decision.
-This header will be logged,
+can insert a header with a description of the blocking decision.
+This header
-and can be analyzed to verify that no legitimate traffic would be blocked.
+will be logged, and can be analyzed to verify that no legitimate traffic would
+be blocked.

 As discussed in `Logging in a separate frontend`, HAProxy is unable to log
 request header that it has set itself.
 So make sure to log in a separate